-Sunday before Mardi Gras – We switch to one service in the Sanctuary at 8:30 a.m.
+Sunday before Mardi Gras – We hold one unified worship service in the Chapel at 8:30 a.m.

 Funerals – If you are a church member and would like to talk with someone about an upcoming funeral, or are planning a funeral and need assistance, please feel free to contact the church office and ask for one of the pastors.